Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 The weather does have a nasty habit of changing when you least expect it.
 So if the weather whips up and you become uncomfortable on your first few trips, go ahead and head in!
 You can always come back another day!

 The same thing also applies when kayaking on a body of water.
-If the wind picks up and the lake begins to become too choppy for you, or the surf is getting rougher than you’d like, head on in!
+If the wind picks up and the lake becomes too choppy for you, or the surf is getting rougher than you’d like, head on in!
 It’s about your enjoyment and comfort on the water!

-As you become more adept with your kayaking skills and your confidence grows, you’ll begin to venture further out from your comfort zone.
-Every skilled kayaker and swimmer had to learn along the way at one time!
+As you become more adept with your kayaking skills and your confidence grows, you’ll begin to venture further out of your comfort zone.
+Every skilled kayaker and swimmer had to learn along the way at once!

 2. Wear a Coast Guard Approved Life Jacket (PFD)

 In 2018, there were approximately 16.38 million kayakers in the U.S.!
-And according to the United States Coast Guard, for those wearing life jackets while kayaking, there were only 18 drowning deaths reported out of 73 reported incidents!
+According to the United States Coast Guard, for those wearing life jackets while kayaking, there were only 18 drowning deaths reported out of 73 reported incidents!

 Boy Wearing PFD